 How do you trade carbon on the UK ETS?

-Trading under the UK’s Emissions Trading Scheme is done through auctions of carbon allowances.
-The first allowance auction took place on 19 May 2021 and since then they have taken place every other Wednesday on the ICE Futures exchange.
+The first allowance auction took place on 19 May 2021.
+Since then they have taken place every other Wednesday between noon and 2pm UK time.
 ICE publishes the auction calendars every year.
+The 2024 calendar is here.

 How is the UK ETS different from the EU ETS?